abourdon/powerapi-akka/README.md

 ### How to use it

-In the way you acquire PowerAPI from [Maven](http://maven.apache.org "Maven") repositories, you can directly use it as a Jar project in your _pom_ file.
+In the way you acquire PowerAPI from [Maven](http://maven.apache.org "Maven") repositories, you can directly use it as a _Jar project_ in your `pom.xml` file.

 In the way you acquire PowerAPI from our Git repository, you can navigate to your desired module and use it as a standard [Maven](http://maven.apache.org "Maven") module: